akshaya522/ShowBookingApp/README.md

 # Show Booking Application

-Java application to setup and book tickets for shows for 2 user roles Admin & Buyer.
+Java application for Show setup and bookings.
 Admins can setup and check show details.
 Buyers can check seat availability, book tickets and cancel tickets.
 ----
-Implemented using SpringBoot and Spring shell.
+Implemented using SpringBoot and Spring Shell.

 # How to run